'); G-4KHGFKKRZR Beating Severe Anxiety/Depression Episode 4 Revisited - OTR - Achieving Mental Health for Real

 Beating Severe Anxiety/Depression Episode 4 Revisited

-Learn more about what some people may call a Nervous Breakdown.
-Learn that you are not Crazy.
+Learn how to beat severe depression and anxiety through my experience and recovery from a major depression and anxiety attack.
 How perseverance and patience will always win over the enemy of severe anxiety and depression.
 Have faith that it is only a temporary state and don't be afraid.
 You will always win if it strikes and learn how to avoid it's occurrence.
 I ask that you share this "OTR(Over the Rainbow) - Achieving Mental Health for Real" series so others can understand that they are not going crazy and that it's hard, but you will always win in the end.
 And it has always been my intention to make people more aware and tell the truth about Mental Illness.

 Effectiveness